krishaamer/green-filter-research/research/literature/sustainability.md

 -   Finland, Iceland, New Zealand, Scotland, Wales, Canada https://weall.org/wego

-#### Business Inside Planetary Boundaries {#business-inside-planetary-boundaries}

--   De Balie (2018)

--   Houdini (2018)
+#### Marine Heatwaves {#marine-heatwaves}

+-   Smale et al. (2019)
--   Haeggman, Moberg and Sandin (2018)
+-   Gelles and Andreoni (2023)

 #### Slavery {#slavery}

 -   Kunz et al. (2023) an estimated 50 million people are in slavery around the world.
 Lack of supply chain visibility hides forced labor and exploitation of undocumented migrants in agricultural work.
 Borrelli et al. (2023) 71% of enslaved people are estimated to be female.
 Decker Sparks et al. (2021) slavery is connected to environmental degradation and climate change.
 Slaves are used in environmental crimes such as 40% of deforestation globally.
-The need for cheap labor turns slavery into a subsidy keeping environmental (**degradation.sovacoolWhenSubterraneanSlavery2021?**) Cobalt used in technological products is in risk of being produced under forced labor in the D.R.
+The need for cheap labor turns slavery into a subsidy keeping environmental (**degradation?**) Sovacool (2021) Cobalt used in technological products is in risk of being produced under forced labor in the D.R.
 Congo.
 In India and Pakistan, forced labor in brick kiln farms is possible to capture remotely from satellite images Boyd et al. (2018).

 -   UN SDG target 8.7 targets to eliminate all forms of slavery.

+-   Christ and V Helliar (2021) estimates 20 million people are stuck inside corporate blockchains

 -   The Global Slavery Index measures the ***Import Risk*** of having slavery inside its imports Walk Free (2023)